 - Ask to play using a phrase that does not change the play situation.
-For example, asking Zach if you can join the current game will be more successful than asking if anyone wants to play a different game.

 - Add ideas to play.
 For example, if a group is going to play construction in the block center, a child might offer an idea for how to build the tower.

 - Accepting an invitation is just as important as initiating interactions.
 If a peer asks your child to play, your child’s reaction can cause play to move forward.
 Work with your child to accept peer invitations to play.